alexuslivesey-ctrl/DSA_495-labs/README.md

 **Response:**

 Comparing rows 12 and 13, there are differences in how the tokenizers classified subwords and the capitalization of nouns.
-DistilBERT uses ## to classify the subword cherish, in which it broke the word down into two distinct parts: cher, ##ish.
+DistilBERT uses ## to classify the word cherish, in which it broke the word down into two distinct parts (wordpiece): cher, ##ish.
 In contrast, the BART model kept the word together.
 The  DistilBERT tokenizer also did not recognize I as a noun, nor did it capitalize the first word WOW, whereas the BART tokenizer did so.